telekineticyeti/subsonic-nowplaying-rgb-display/readme.md

-This app retrieves the 'now playing' track for a user from the LastFM API and displays it to a Flaschen-Taschen RGB matrix display.
+This app retrieves the 'now playing' track from your SubSonic API based music server, and displays it to a Flaschen-Taschen RGB matrix display.

+It also uses the LastFM API to aid in determining the Now Playing track ([see below](#why-use-the-lastfm-api-in-addition-to-subsonic-api)) for details.

+If you would prefer a version of this app that uses LastFM only, [check this repo](https://github.com/telekineticyeti/lastfm-nowplaying-rgb-display/).

 ![](./.github/rgb-display-prototype.webp)
 _Raspberry Pi zero 2 powered 64x64 RGB display in prototype case, showing album art from LastFM API_